NCMI/jsonrpc/README.markdown

-A JSON-RPC 2.0 implementation for Python (Python 3 not supported)
+A JSON-RPC 2.0 implementation for Python (Python 3 not supported yet)

 You can get started with: